kevinrfoster/ecob2000_lab3/hw4.md

 the beginning of your homework.*

 1. What are the names of the people in your study group?
-2. Write up the results of your k-nn lab work.
+2. Write up the results of your lab work.
 Explain each step.
 Highlight some interesting things that you discovered!
 Start to think about the homework as not just a big dump of output but instead first give curated highlights.
 (You can append the output dump)